alxndrdiaz/alxndrdiaz.github.io/cv.md

 - Teaching Assistant.

 ## Other
-I have also worked in different jobs not related to academic research, teaching, or the biotechnology industry including: (1) Customer service representative in a call center at Guatemala City (2013-2014), (2) English to Spanish translator for scientific documentation (2010-2011), and (3) installing network cables in buildings (2008-2010).
-On November 2019 I started a PhD project in Catalonia, Spain,unfortunately during 2020 I had to quit the program during the Covid19 pandemic, returning to Guatemala until 2021 because of international travel restrictions.
+I have also worked in different jobs not related to academic research, teaching, or the biotechnology industry including: (1) Customer service representative in a call center at Guatemala City (2013-2014), (2) English to Spanish translator for scientific documents (2010-2011), and (3) installing network cables in buildings (2008-2010).
+On November 2019 I started a PhD project in Catalonia, Spain, unfortunately during 2020 I had to quit the program during the Covid-19 pandemic, returning to Guatemala until 2021 because of international travel restrictions.

 # Education